-Unlawful police detention is when law enforcement, without legal justification, restricts a person’s freedom to leave.
-Doing so constitutes a civil rights violation based in the Fourth Amendment.
-That amendment to the U.S. Constitution prohibits police from conducting unreasonable searches or seizures.
+Unlawful police detention is when law enforcement, without legal justification, restricts your freedom to leave.
+Doing so constitutes a civil rights violation based on the Fourth Amendment.
+That amendment to the U.S. Constitution prohibits officers from conducting unreasonable searches or seizures.

-A police detention is a seizure of the person.
-If it is unreasonable, it violates the seized person’s Fourth Amendment rights.
+A police detention is a seizure of your person.
+If it is unreasonable, it violates your Fourth Amendment rights.
 If it violates the Fourth Amendment, it is unlawful.

-In this article, our civil rights lawyers explain:
+In this article, our police misconduct attorneys explain: